vitaly-t/pg-promise/README.md

 * Option `params` is for static SQL pre-formatting, to inject certain values only once, like a schema name or a configurable table name.

+In version 5.2.0, support for type [QueryFile] was also integrated into the query formatting engine.
+See method [as.format].

 ## Connections

 The library supports promise-chained queries on shared and detached connections.
 Choosing which one to use depends on the